yoyoyonono/VT02CC-FamiTracker/README.md

-# 0CC-FamiTracker
+# VT02CC-FamiTracker

-0CC-FamiTracker is a modified version of FamiTracker that incorporates various bug fixes and new features which work in exported NSFs as well.
-The name "0CC" comes from the author's favourite arpeggio effect command.
+VT02CC-FamiTracker is a modified version of 0CC-FamiTracker which is a modified version of FamiTracker that incorporates various bug fixes and new features which work in exported NSFs as well.
+The name "VT02CC" comes from the VT02 hardware that this fork adds as well as from 0CC-FamiTracker.
 The current version includes:

 - Partial FamiTracker 0.5.0 beta support
 - Sound engine extensions: